GWMCwing/Tuning/docs/README.md

 # AuditBot
-#### AuditBot is a small project created by a student to provide a prebuilt discord bot application written in nodejs.
+#### AuditBot is a small project created by a student to create and test discord bot application written in nodejs.

 #### Contributions are welcome and appreciated
 # Testing and Invite Link